Turn your Dream Admit into Reality

 • Monthly stipend

-• Tuition discounts or waivers
+• Tuition support or fee waivers

-• Professional experience
+• Real professional experience

-• Federal student loans (for U.S. citizens and permanent residents)
+• Federal Student Loans – For U.S. citizens and permanent residents

 Career Services and Industry Connections at Stanford University MEM